Have you been emailing clients back and forth to get the social media designs approved?

 Invite Team on Board

-Inviting team members on board isn’t as simple as it may look like.
+Inviting team members on board isn’t as simple as it may look.
 There are certain things you must contemplate before bringing someone on board, for example:

 - Does your team aware of the company’s goal?
 When everyone on board isn’t sure what a company is trying to accomplish, it gets difficult to achieve collective goals.